Today more than ever, businesses recognize the immense opportunities that come with having a reliable…

-Here are some tips on harnessing the power of Social Media for your small business, brand or even your big company.
+Here are some tips on harnessing the power of Social Media for your small business, brand, or even your big company.

 Before you start implementing a Social Media strategy, it is important that you have a foundation for your strategy.
 Ask yourself:

-• Who are my target audience?
+• Who is my target audience?

 • Where is my target audience?